HNLMS De Zeven Provinciën (1909): Loss

 On 18 February 1942, a few days before the outbreak of the Battle of the Java Sea, Soerabaja was sunk by Japanese G4M bombers in the harbour of city whose name she bore – Surabaya, headquarters of the Dutch Navy in the Indies.

 Unlike most other Dutch ships sunk February and March 1942 far from shore, Soerabaja lay in shallow enough waters that the Japanese, once they were in control, were able to salvage and raise her up.
 In Japanese service she was used as a battery ship.
 Her name in this period is not on record.

 In the following year, 1943, she was hit by Allied aerial bombardment and sank to the bottom, this time permanently.

+One of the ship's main armament is preserved at the Loka Jala Crana Naval Museum in Morokrembangan, Surabaya.